 For example, the infamous original Facebook developer motto was "move fast and break things," which shows that the concept of agility and an iterative product strategy have permeated startups in the Valley.

 PayPal was definitely a product of the dot-com bubble in some aspects.
-The company once boasted a burn rate of $10 million dollars a month.
+The company once boasted a burn rate of $10 million a month.
 However, the way that the PayPal team conducted business and ran their organization was like nothing the Valley had seen before.

-Doing things in their own way payed off for the PayPal team as they were able to file for an initial public offering (IPO) in late 2001, later completing the IPO in February 2002.
+Doing things in their own way paid off for the PayPal team as they were able to file for an initial public offering (IPO) in late 2001, later completing the IPO in February 2002.
 According to PayPal's website the stock rose at more than 54% on the first day and closed at $20.09 a share.

 'Trial by fire'